R3DRUN3/sploitcraft/README.md

 ## 🗂️ Repository Structure

 The repository is organized into folders based on specific topics.
-Each folder contains detailed READMEs with step-by-step instructions to follow along.
+Each folder contains directories and detailed READMEs with step-by-step instructions to follow along:
+The idea is to organize topics by reference and to have guides that are as self-contained as possible, ensuring they are easy to consume and replicate.

-## ⚠️ Disclaimer
+## Disclaimer

+> [!WARNING]
-**This repository is intended for educational purposes only**.
+> This repository is intended for educational purposes only.
-**All demos and PoCs are designed to be used in controlled, legal environments**.
+> All demos and PoCs are designed to be used in controlled, legal environments.
-**Unauthorized use of the techniques and tools provided in this repository is strictly prohibited**.
+> Unauthorized use of the techniques and tools provided in this repository is strictly prohibited.
+> **The authors assume no responsibility for the weaponization of this content**.

 ## 🤝 Contributing

 We welcome contributions from the community!
-If you want to add a new proof of concept, tool, or improvement, feel free to submit a pull request.
+If you want to add a new proof of concept, feel free to submit a pull request.
-Please ensure that your contributions adhere to the structure and format of the repository.
+Please ensure that your contributions adhere to the current structure and format of the repository.

 ---